 A soils investigation for the quarry pit backfill was completed to provide recommendations for backfilling the pit (Cleary Consultants, Inc. 7/6/01).
-The investigation also analyzed the proposed backfill material and compaction criteria for comparison of permeability of in-place material and proposed fill material, and total dissolved solids.
-The report concluded that the compacted guarry pit backfill material would have similar permeability characteristics to the undisturbed in-place soils.
+The investigation also analyzed the proposed backfill material and compaction criteria for companson of permeability of in-place material and proposed fill material, and total dissolved solids.
+The report concluded that the compacted quarry pit backfill material would have similar permeability characteristics to the undisturbed in-place soils.
 Weber, Hayes & Associates completed a hydrogeologic evaluation of the proposed final grading and drainage plan (Weber, Hayes & Associates 6/10/02), which included infiltrometer testing beneath the retention basin.
 Bowman & Williams has completed drainage calculation based on infiltration rates determined by the aforementioned reports, which provide a prediction of the residence time of storm water in the retention basin.

-Environmental Review initial Study Hanson Aggregates Mid-Pacific, Inc. Application No.02-0046
+Environmental Review Initial Study Hanson Aggregates Mid-Pacific, Inc. Application No.02-0046

-Significant Less Than Significanl or Potentially Significant moact Incorporation
+Significant or Potentially Significant Impact Less Than Significant With Mitigalion Incorporation